FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 **Note:** From here on out we will refer to the message we want to encrypt (in its non-encrypted form) as **plaintext**, and the encrypted form of the message as **ciphertext.**
 {: .notice--info}

 The way that a ceasar cipher works is through a series of shifts or substitutions of the alphabet to a fixed position.
 In other words, all you're doing is shifting the alphabet by a certain number of characters to come up with your encoded message.
+For example, if we wanted to encode the plaintext, "Attack," here's what we would do:

+1. First, we need a shift value to use.
+Let's use 3 as an example.
+This means that we're going to shift the alphabet 3 places forward to get the corresponding letter that will replace the original letter.
+A encodes to D, B encodes to E, etc.

+2. Now let's take our phrase "Attack" and encode it using the shift.
+The result is "Dwwdfn."
+We now have our corresponding ciphertext

+3. Done

+That was very simple!
+The shift of 3 gave us a completely different string that can't immediately be deciphered as "Attack."
+The shift of 3 is also what I used in the subject title.
+If we work backwards, the corresponding plaintext value, "Can you read this?" is the result.
+As trivial as this encoding method is, history shows this is what Julius Ceasar was using to send messages to his military.
+Only the correct people knew the shift value and could decode the message appropriately.